Leaders and Influencers

 What is God doing today among displaced people in Europe?

 Missionaries are volunteering in refugee camps, training church members in refugee ministry, and advocating for Christian refugees seeking asylum.
-Some churches welcome and house refugee families....(click for more)
+Some churches welcome and....(click for more)

 Missionaries are volunteering in refugee camps, training church members in refugee ministry, and advocating for Christian refugees seeking asylum.
 Some churches welcome and house refugee families.
 Others have embraced converts as new church members.
 Hundreds of Muslim refugees are coming to faith in Europe.